Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants, and shade plants.

 There are Arizona ash trees, palo verdes, mesquites, desert willows, and other spring flowering trees.
 There are also a number of southwest evergreen cedars, pines, and junipers.
 Deciduous trees are the ones that drop pine needles, leaves, and flowers.
 Some of the leaves turn orange, yellow, and red fall colors.
 There are also pistachio trees that produce the nuts after at least 5 years that will take 10 years to reach peak production.

 Landscape trees require medium- to low-water usage for the newly planted trees.
 Most Arizona trees grow slowly over the next number of years.
 Low-water irrigation is for small, medium, and large native plants.
 Shut off the water after 20 to 30 minutes during this time.
-It’s a balance if you have fruit trees that need quite frequent watering.
+It’s a balance if you have fruit trees that need frequent watering.

 Planting Flowers and Shrub Bushes

 Flower bulbs and shrubs should be planted in late September and October.
-The six or seven months will all them to grow rooted and be established right before the summer months.
+The six or seven months will allow them to grow and be established right before the summer months.
 Plant perennials like daisies, tulips, daffodils, marigolds, azalea bushes, and violets during the cool spring.
 Pansies also bloom throughout the winter.

 If you plant bushes in the fall, you will have a spring green landscape curb appeal that looks beautiful, with blooming shrubs and flowers.
 There are fall, winter, spring, and summer annual plants.
 Switch out flowers with zinnias, and they can stay until October.
 There are plenty of other blooms like geraniums, cornflowers, and snapdragons that can crossover during seasons.